 The recipient of the LVFA scholarship will be awarded £1,550, paid in two instalments of £775.
 In return for the scholarship the recipient will be expected to support the initiative's pro bono email referral scheme.
 This bursary may be held alongside other bursaries, scholarships and award packages.

 The recipient of the LVFA Scholarship will undertake a total 3 hours of work per week, over 48 weeks from January to December 2020, around their study and work commitments.

 Payment of the second instalment will be subject to the following:

 The recipient will be able to specify a two week period where they will not undertake any work due to examinations.

-Applicants must be in the final year of their two, three or four-year LLB within the School of Law at Queen Mary University to be considered for the LVFA Scholarship.
+Applications for the LVFA Scholarship are open to Undergraduate Law students in their two, three or four-year LLB within the School of Law at Queen Mary University.

-Applicants will be assessed on their application and performance at interview.
+Applicants will be assessed on their application and invited to interview at Debevoise & Plimpton.

 If you have any questions or queries about this award, please contact firstname.lastname@example.org.